sojinantony01/react-spread-sheet/README.md

-* Can render a large number of input boxes in the table
-* Light Weight
+* Blazing Fast Rendering: Handles large datasets efficiently.
+* Comprehensive Calculation Engine: Supports complex formulas and calculations. (= 2 * A2 + (B2 * C4))
+* Rich Formatting Options: Customize cell appearance with bold, italic, underline, and more.
 * Calculations Support, value should starts with "="
-* Supports calculations in Excel cells (= 2 * A2 + (B2 * C4))
+* Select Multiple cells
+* Intuitive Keyboard Navigation: Navigate and edit cells effortlessly.
+* Delete values in selected cells.
 * Customizable header values - (Do not pass numbers in header values, will affect calc)
 * Resize columns
 * Can Use as a Spreadsheet or Excel with react
-* Read-only mode
-* Export to CSV support
-* Move between cells using tab/shift+tab or arrow Keys keys on the keyboard
+* Flexible Data Management: Import, export, and manipulate data.
+* Customizable Headers and Columns: Tailor the spreadsheet to your application.
+* Read-Only Mode: Protect data from accidental modifications.
+* CSV Export: Easily share data in a common format.
-* Sticky Headers
+* Sticky Headers: Keep headers visible while scrolling.
-* 100% unit test coverage
+* 100% Unit Test Coverage: Ensures reliability and stability.

 ## Getting Started